 2. Have empathy

-The level of emotions involved in a creative project is much higher than a technical project.
+The level of emotions involved in a creative project is much higher than in a technical project.
 The creative process can be challenging, which is why a good creative project manager needs to have compassion.
 You have to give your team enough time and space for them to execute their ideas, yet also be approachable enough so they know that you are there for them.

 3. Possess impeccable communication skills